-- You can create up to 100 security groups for each account.
+- You can create up to 100 security groups under each account.

-- You can create up to 60 pay-as-you-go SLB instances for each account.
+- You can create up to 60 pay-as-you-go SLB instances under each account.

-- You can create up to 20 Elastic IP addresses (EIPs) for each account.
+- You can create up to 20 elastic IP addresses (EIPs) under each account.

-- You can create up to 50 clusters across regions for each account.
-You can deploy up to 100 nodes in each cluster.
-To increase the quota of clusters or nodes for your account,submit a ticket.
+- You can create up to 50 clusters across all regions under each account.
+A cluster can contain up to 100 nodes.
+To increase the quota of clusters or nodes,submit a ticket.